OlufemiGeorge/Adidas_Sales_Dataset_Analysis/README.md

 -   The sales trend from 2020 to 2021 indicates a notable increase in sales in 2021, with a notable surge in online sales in the southeast and south-central regions.

 Suggestions / Recommendations
 -   When it comes to online sales, other regions will be encourage to adopt the South and Southeast's strategy in order to boost online sales there as well.
+-   To boost online sales, invest in focused digital marketing initiatives, upgrade the online sales platform, and improve user experience.
+-   To improve marketing messaging and product offerings, track key performance metrics, gather customer insights, and continuously monitor sales performance.

+-